ostafen/viperdb/README.md

 del db['hello']
 assert 'hello' not in db

-db.reclaim() # call this method periodically to free unused space
+db.reclaim() # call this method periodically to free unused space. db.close() # flush any pending write and close the database.
 ```

 ### Contribute